Unsaturated fatty acids in foods. All about unsaturated fatty acids

 • decreased intestinal motility (constipation).

-Remember, unsaturated fats in excessive amounts lead to weight gain, skin rashes, stomach dysfunction, and increased stress on the heart.
+Remember, unsaturated fats in excessive quantities lead to weight gain, skin rashes, stomach dysfunction, and increased stress on the heart.

 In addition, MUFAs are found in rapeseed, mustard, camelina and rapeseed oils.
 However, these products contain omega-9 fats, in particular erucic acid, which is dangerous for the human body.
-Consider what harm this lipid does to health.
+Let's consider what harm this lipid causes to health.

 Beware of erucic acid!

-This type of omega-9 is not broken down inside the body, because the mammalian enzymatic system is not adapted to the utilization of these fats.
-Lipids of the "eruc" class are found in plants of the "Cabbage" species.
-Their greatest amount is concentrated in mustard, rapeseed, colza.
-Interestingly, during the pressing of raw materials, fats "pass" into organic infusions.
+This type of omega-9 is not broken down inside the body, since the mammalian enzymatic system is not adapted to utilize these fats.
+Lipids of the “erucic” class are found in plants of the “Cabbage” species.
+The largest amount of them is concentrated in mustard, rapeseed, and rapeseed.
+It is interesting that during the pressing of raw materials, fats “transition” into organic infusions.

-In addition, erucic acid is present in low concentrations in wheat, almonds, peanuts (less than 2% of the total fatty acids).
+In addition, erucic acid is present in small concentrations in wheat, almonds, peanuts (less than 2% of general content fatty acids).

-Upon entering the body, the compound accumulates in organs and tissues, causing disorders of the cardiovascular and reproductive systems, contributes to the development of liver cirrhosis, infiltration of the myocardium and skeletal muscles, growth retardation (in children) and puberty (in adolescents).
+When entering the body, the compound accumulates in organs and tissues, causing disorders of the cardiovascular and reproductive systems, promotes the development of cirrhosis of the liver, infiltration of the myocardium and skeletal muscles, slowed growth (in children) and puberty (in adolescents).

-Given the harmful properties of erucic acid, the legislation of the EU countries limits the concentration of the substance in unrefined oils to 5%.
-Therefore, when buying herbal infusions, double-check the content of dangerous acids in them.
+Considering the harmful properties of erucic acid, the legislation of the European Union countries limits the concentration of the substance in unrefined oils to 5%.
+Therefore, when purchasing herbal infusions double check the contents dangerous acid in them.

-In cosmetology, oleic acid, which is found in olive oil, is the most popular.
-Plant concentrate is used both in pure form and as part of creams, shampoos, masks, shower gels.
+In cosmetology, the most popular is oleic acid, which is found in olive oil.
+Plant concentrate used as in pure form, and as part of creams, shampoos, masks, shower gels.
 Olive oil is used to care for dry, dull and sensitive skin.

 Functions of oleic acid: